 Why teams matter.

 Making a difference depends on people.
-Achieving goals depends on a diverse set of skills and perspectives.
-Because substance use disorder is a complex problem, the system for providing services is equally large and complex.
-By working together toward a common purpose, PA STFRI partners improve the chances that we will someday make a real difference in the lives of people who suffer from addiction.
+Achieving goals is influenced by a diverse set of skills and perspectives.
+By working together toward a common purpose, the PA STFRI team strives to mitigate social barriers, advance evidence-based tobacco use disorder treatment and make a real difference in the lives of Pennsylvanians with behavioral health challenges.

 hands